 4: Body Type Are you lanky (ectomorph) or stocky (endomorph)?
 Pick appropriately.

 I made an error on #4.
-I divided the world into 3 somatypes and in reality it is more complicated than that.
-Last year I learned that the muscular potential of ectomorphs has extreme variance.
+I divided the world into 3 somatypes and in reality, it is more complicated than that.
+Last year I learned that the muscular potential of ectomorphs has an extreme variance.
 In the book The New High Intensity Training by Ellington Darden Ph.D., I came face to face with two formulas that had escaped me in my many years of training and researching fitness.
 Darden has worked with thousands of individuals engaged in strength training and has collected lots of data.
 Here are his 2 muscular potential charts.

 Bicep Chart: Distance Between Elbow and Edge of Contracted Bicep

 |1 - 1.5||Average||Average|

 |2 or greater||Short||Very Minimal|

 Triceps Chart: Distance Between Elbow Tip and Top of Inside Horseshoe